 The dangers of skin cancer are something to remember all times of the year, not just when the sun is high and the rays are hitting us during the summer months.
-Dr. Tim Love of Oklahoma City supports the skin cancer prevention guidelines as established by the American Society of Plastic Surgeons, an organization that Dr. Love has long been an esteemed member of.
+Dr. Tim Love of Oklahoma City supports the skin cancer prevention guidelines as established by the American Society of Plastic Surgeons, an organization that Dr. Tim R. Love, MD has long been an esteemed member of.

 For complete information on prevention techniques, consult with your general physician.
-Here are several prevention techniques that are supported by Dr. Love and ASPS.
+Here are several prevention techniques that are supported by Dr. Tim R. Love, MD and ASPS.

 When planning to be in the sun for any extended time (more than 15 minutes), use sunscreen.
 You should be using sunscreen with an SPF of 15 or higher.
 Take special care to apply the sunscreen to all exposed areas especially when you’ll be taking part in any physical activity or if you’re going to be on the water.
 Consult the directions to apply properly and seek out an SPF rating that is suited for your skin type.
 Apply the sunscreen before going outside (about 15-20 minutes prior) so it has a chance to interact with your skin and absorb, making it less likely to wipe off.
 Choose waterproof sunscreen when going to the beach or out on a boat or to an outdoor water park.

 Make sure your kids are lathered with sunscreen and protected at all times.
 Never let newborns stay in the sun for an extended time.

 When possible, seek shaded areas.
 Any direct exposure to the sun can increase your risk of burning the skin.
 Be mindful that you can get burnt even when in the shade on sunny days, so apply sunscreen no matter what.